 4. Remotely manage charge events

-From the personal management, such as scheduling your car to charge during Economy 7 hours, to minimise cost from the Pod Point app, or controlling groups of chargers in future to balance the grid during times of unusually high demand.
+From the personal management, such as scheduling your car to charge during Economy 7 hours, to minimise cost (coming soon from the Pod Point app), or controlling groups of chargers in future to balance the grid during times of unusually high demand.
 For example, the World Cup typically sees power surges as the UK makes tea in unison for 5 minute periods at half time, ramping charge down during this 5 mins could save starting some dirty, quick response power plants without materially inconveniencing EV drivers.